geoscixyz/gpg/content/foundations/foundations_sevensteps.rst

-1. **Setup:** \textbf{What is the Problem?} Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
+1. **Setup:** *What is the Problem?*

+   Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
 This could include:

     - Mapping geology
     - Locating buried objects